-- Chemotherapy can be excreted in semen for 48-72 hours after a treatment.
-You should use a condom for oral sex or intercourse during this period to prevent your partner from being exposed to the chemotherapy.
-(This includes IV and oral chemotherapy – even those chemotherapy medications that are taken daily).
+- Chemotherapy can be excreted in saliva and semen for 48-72 hours after a treatment.
+You should use a condom for oral sex or intercourse (vaginal or anal) during this period to prevent your partner from being exposed to chemotherapy.
+This includes IV and oral chemotherapy – even those chemotherapy medications that are taken daily.

 - Keep communication open.
 Talk about what feels good and what doesn't; communicate with your partner when you are tired or uncomfortable.

 - Cancer surgery may result in a particular position being painful.
 Try different positions to find what is best for you and your partner.
 For example, if positioning on top during penetration is painful or too much exertion, having both partners lying on their sides, or your partner on top may be more comfortable.

 - Talk with your healthcare team about coping with changes in your body image and sexual health.
 For some, talking with other men in a men's support group or an online discussion board can help.
 While others may find more intensive help from a mental health provider, with expertise in working with men with cancer, useful.